Skip to main content

 call_info=call_info,

-tool_schema=formatted_prompt.tool_schema, # Optionally record the tool schema as well
+tool_schema=formatted_prompt.tool_schema # Optionally record the tool schema as well

 )